SuyashGupte/3k-generic-job-profile/JDs.md

 Responsibilities

- Input requisitions into the company‚Äôs online recruitment system (ORC) Update and manage job postings on various platforms, including Indeed Provide assistance in employee transfers and ensure they are carried out efficiently Maintain and manage HR-related documentation with high levels of accuracy
+ Input requisitions into the company‚s online recruitment system (ORC) Update and manage job postings on various platforms, including Indeed Provide assistance in employee transfers and ensure they are carried out efficiently Maintain and manage HR-related documentation with high levels of accuracy